2023-12-29

 Testing in Trelleborg

-– With a backup camera, personnel are freed up for other, more qualified tasks.
+– With a rear-view camera, personnel are freed up for other, more qualified tasks.
 Replacing boring tasks with a camera is a win-win for everyone, says Jan G Forslund.

 Need more information?